Still downloading templates?

 You need last quarter’s campaign brief, so you ask ClickUp Brain, and it pulls the doc in seconds, with context about who wrote it and which project it was tied to.

 Your afternoon includes a quick async update to your team.
-Instead of recording it, uploading it somewhere, and then linking it in a different chat app, you then record a Clip directly in ClickUp and attach it to the task.
+Instead of recording it, uploading it somewhere, and then linking it in a different chat app, you record a Clip in ClickUp and attach it to the task.

 Everyone who needs to see it gets notified.
 The discussion happens in the comments, right next to the video.
+By the end of the day, you’ve done actual work instead of spending half your time coordinating across tools.

 The AI difference